 Our Continuous Efforts

 A yearly event, Circle of Sisterhood Week featured small fundraisers and events to raise awareness about the importance of women's education and provide opportunities to donate to the cause.
-This year, the week featured a viewing session of Girl Rising, which is a documentary showing the stories of nine girls who overcome great obstacles to obtain an education and escape the cycle of poverty and oppression.
+During fall 2018, the week featured educational tabling on Skiles and 5th Street Bridge, a campus baked goods and merchandise sale, a chapter fundraising competition, and a puppy party!

 Along with community wide efforts, individual Chapters have been fundraising!
 For example, during our Circle of Sisterhood Week, the sister of Zeta Tau Alpha raised the most of any chapter during the fundraising competition!
-In addition, the sisters of Phi Mu sold delicious iced coffee outside their house on Ferst Drive to students between classes and donated their profits to Circle of Sisterhood.
+In addition, the sisters of Phi Mu sold iced coffee outside their house on Ferst Drive to students between classes and donated their profits to Circle of Sisterhood.

-Throughout the semester, Chapters member volunteer to bake and sell baked goods to the Georgia Tech community on Tech Walkway.
+Throughout the semester, CPC women volunteer to bake and sell baked goods and CPC merchandise to the Georgia Tech community on Tech Walkway.
 CPC Presidents have also volunteered their time (and clothing) to get Pie’d in the face by the community!

 Want to help?

-To help up fundraise for our next school build you can donate to our Crowdrise page, Venmo account, or participate in one of our fundraisers!
+To help up fundraise for our next school build you can donate to our Venmo account or participate in one of our fundraisers!